5 Financial Questions Before Becoming a Full-Time Freelancer

 You must regularly track your income, calculate your tax, and pay the BIR.
 No matter how busy you are, you need to include this responsibility on your long to-do list.
-You also have to take note of the specific dates of filing to avoid paying penalties.
+Also, you have to note the specific filing dates to avoid paying penalties.

-If BIR is not affiliated with your bank, you can’t do online payment.
+If BIR is not affiliated with your bank, you can’t make online payments.
 Thus, you have to fall in line and pay it personally to a bank or a Bayad Center.

 2. Get a service provider to do the paperwork for you

-There are service providers such as Taxumo who help freelancers, professionals, and small business owners to prepare and pay their taxes.
+Service providers such as Taxumo help freelancers, professionals, and small business owners prepare and pay their taxes.

-Taxumo can keep track of your income and expenses, calculate your tax, pay it online, save your BIR confirmation, and the payment confirmation in a dashboard.
+Taxumo can keep track of your income and expenses, calculate your tax, pay it online, and save your BIR confirmation and payment confirmation in a dashboard.

-This way you can make sure that you pay your taxes diligently.
-After all, Income Tax Return is the proof of income usually required for VISA application, mortgages, loans, insurance and health cards.
+This way, you can make sure that you pay your taxes diligently.
+After all, Income Tax Return is the proof of income usually required for VISA applications, mortgages, loans, insurance, and health cards.

-Authors of The Wealthy Freelancer suggest that you must have enough emergency fund first before completely going full-time.
+Authors of The Wealthy Freelancer suggest that you must have enough emergency funds first before completely going full-time.